mamun2519/workshop/DSA/readme.md

 - Split => Divide a data collection into parts
 - Map => Apply a function to every element (common in functional programming)
-- Filter => Select elements based on a condition Aggregate Compute a summary (sum, average, count, etc.)
+- Filter => Select elements based on a condition
+- Aggregate => Compute a summary (sum, average, count, etc.)

+## How to choose the correct data structure